This presentation works best in landscape mode.

 Premium retail with white-label look and feel.

 Initiatives stay in their horizon until they ship.
-Some span multiple quarters and stay in the same horizon until close.
+Some span multiple quarters and stay until close.

 The strategy is durable.
-Execution depends on cross-team negotiation.
+Execution depends on cross-team negotiation and how deep we contribute into other domains.

 Discovery in progress.
-Build sequence depends on their delivery of the core emission capability.
+Build sequence depends on Invoicing delivering the core emission capability.

 Saying no to these is what makes the rest defensible.